UacoderSYS/Nyxor-Download-Manager/README.md

 * **One-Click Capture:** Captures download dialogs, streaming media, and embedded files across web pages.
 * **Pre-Download Caching:** Gathers file metadata the moment you interact with a link for immediate downloads.
-* **Local Isolation:** Operates strictly on your local machine with zero external telemetry or browsing data tracking.
+* **Local Isolation:** Operates strictly on your local machine with zero external network traffic or browsing telemetry.

 > [!TIP]
 > Open **Settings -> Add-ons** inside Nyxor to install the companion extension directly into your browser.

+---

+## 🧩 Optional Plugins & Auxiliary Tools

+While **Nyxor Download Manager** relies entirely on its **proprietary native engine (.NET & Rust Core)** for all network streaming, multi-segmented TCP routing (up to 128+ threads), zero-copy kernel disk commits, and direct downloads, it delegates certain dynamic web scraping tasks to auxiliary tools:

+* **[yt-dlp](https://github.com/yt-dlp/yt-dlp):** Integrated solely as an optional upstream resolver plugin for parsing dynamic tokens and manifest URLs from social media platforms. *(The actual multi-part network ingestion and chunk assembling remain 100% handled by Nyxor's internal engine).*
+* **[FFmpeg](https://ffmpeg.org/):** Utilized strictly as a secondary post-muxing utility when compiling detached adaptive audio/video DASH streams.

+*Nyxor is an independent standalone download executive and is not affiliated with or a simple GUI wrapper for these third-party utilities.*

 ---